onigirazu-cfg/onigirazu/docs/ANSIBLE_FOLDER_STRUCTURE.md

-# Ansible-Style Folder Structure Support (v1.61.0)
+# Folder Structure Support (v1.61.0)

-Onigirazu now supports organizing playbooks with Ansible-style folder structures, enabling cleaner separation of concerns and better code organization.
+Onigirazu now supports organizing playbooks with hierarchical folder structures, enabling cleaner separation of concerns and better code organization.
+The structure follows conventions similar to Ansible's role organization patterns.

 ## Overview

-With the Ansible Folder Structure feature, you can organize your playbooks similar to Ansible best practices:
+With the Folder Structure feature, you can organize your playbooks in a clean, hierarchical manner:

 ```
 my_project/